degauss-org/DeGAUSS/README.md

 ## About

-Geocoding and geomarker assessment involves the use of identifying information (addresses) and therefore must be conducted in a HIPPA and IRB compliant manner.
+Geocoding and geomarker assessment involves the use of identifying information (addresses) and therefore must be conducted in a HIPAA and IRB compliant manner.

 This is an outstanding challenge for multi-site studies because current approaches include getting specific IRB approval for a central site to conduct all analyses, which is a lengthy and sometime unfeasible process, or allowing each site to conduct their own analyses which requires expertise at each site and can result in non-reproducible and inconsistent geocoding and geomarker assessment results.

 Our approach is a standalone, container-based application that can produce geocodes and derive community and environmental exposures.
 Usable on PC, Mac, or Linux machines, identifying information never leaves the local machine.
-Each study site independently geocodes their own addresses and links exposures, strips any PHI, and then sends de-identified and HIPPA compliant dataset out.
+Each study site independently geocodes their own addresses and links exposures, strips any PHI, and then sends de-identified and HIPAA compliant dataset out.

 We have implemented this using Docker, a software containerization platform that wraps software into a complete filesystem containing everything needed to run: code, runtime, system tools, system libraries (shapefiles, databases, rasters, etc...).
 This guarantees the software will always run the same, regardless of its environment, which is a vital requirement for reproducible research in a multi-site study.